pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## ping pinged (d) (reg)
 * He should have pinged me by now.
+* He might have pinged me earlier but I don't know.

 ## prepare prepared (d) (reg)
+* I should start preparing for the next certification exam.
 * I'm still preparing.
 * I spent the weekend preparing for my exam.
 * I wasn't prepared for the interview.